 If you want to add some extra depth to your beet hummus and have some extra minutes, either.

 - Oven roast garlic, add garlic cloves to the aluminum foil and raw beets and blend them in the food processor.

 - Flat pan garlic roast - Place 2-3 garlic cloves in a flat pan with a lid and a few drops of olive oil for 3 minutes, and use them in place of the raw garlic before blending the ingredients in the food processor.

 You can adjust the acidity using more lemon juice.
 I recommend going easy on it, as you can easily cross the line and end up with acid hummus.

 Always use freshly squeezed lemon juice as store-bought lemon juice can add a funny flavor and ruin your beet hummus.

 Can I freeze my beet hummus?

 Yes, you can.
-However, hummus is best made fresh, or 1-2 days in the fridge.
+However, in the fridge, hummus is best made fresh, or 1-2 days.
 This hummus thaws well, especially if you use it as a spread for sandwiches.

 It will miss some of its lovely texture, but it will be fine.